 - The painting called “The Labors of Hercules” by Franz Anton Ermeltraut

-- Minerva und Bellona marble statues crafted by Johann Wagner.
+- Minerva und Bellona marble statues were crafted by Johann Wagner.

 Garden Hall of Wurzburg Palace

 The Garden Hall is the “heavenly” spot inside the Wurzburg Palace.
-It appears more graceful and lighter compared to the previously mentioned parts of the palace.
+It appears more graceful and lighter than the previously mentioned parts of the palace.

-Here, visitors get a heavenly feels because of the blue and white color motif of the room’s stucco artworks.
-They are complemented with slender marble columns and glittering mirrors – ultimately giving a graceful overall appearance.
+Here, visitors get a heavenly feel because of the room’s stucco artworks’ blue and white color motif.
+They are complemented with slender marble columns and glittering mirrors, giving a graceful overall appearance.

 Johann Zick’s painting in the ceiling makes the vibes inside the Garden Hall divine even more.
-His artworks depicting “The banquet of the gods” and “Diana in repose” will surely open your mouth as you look above, as you appreciate the paintings.
+His artworks depicting “The banquet of the gods” and “Diana in repose” will surely open your mouth as you look above and appreciate the paintings.

 Staircase of Wurzburg Palace